ioccc-src/mkiocccentry/test_ioccc/dynamic_analysis.md

 making sure to replace `mkiocccentry` with whichever tool you want to test and the `...` with the arguments and options you want.

-## Issue: N bytes in M blocks are definitely lost in mkiocccentry.c
+## Issue: memory leaks in mkiocccentry.c
 ### Status: fixed
 ### Example